lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

 `here <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker>`_.

-Shared Memory Error when running Lightly Docker
+Shared Memory Error when running Lightly Worker
 -----------------------------------------------

 The following error message appears when the docker runtime has not enough